MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-I-US-Customs-Border-Protection-Department-Homeland-Security-Department-Treasury/part-103-Availability-Information/subpart-C-Other-Information-Subject-Restricted-Access/section-103.31.md

 12. Weight unit.

-13. Shipper name.1
+13. Shipper name.
+1

 1 Designates data element which will be deleted where confidentiality has been requested.

-14. Shipper address.1
+14. Shipper address.
+1

-15. Consignee name.1
+15. Consignee name.
+1

-16. Consignee address.1
+16. Consignee address.
+1

-17. Notify party name.1
+17. Notify party name.
+1

-18. Notify party address.1
+18. Notify party address.
+1

 19. Piece count.